huxi/lilith/README.md

   * The event receiver can find out that the event sender connection died if a heartbeat is missing.
   * The event sender can find out that the event receiver connection died by means of a timeout This means that an application won't stop (at least not for very long) in case of network problem.

+The multiplex appenders are now creating a UUID be default.
+This enables Lilith to reattach a connection to an existing view after the connection has been lost for some reason.
+It has the advantage that already executing filters won't have to be restarted for every new connection.
+The previous behavior can be enforced by disabling the creation of the UUID by means of `<CreatingUUID>false</CreatingUUID>` in the Logback configuration.

 Add the following to your applications `logback.xml`:

 ```xml